John R. Farr: Biography

-Farr was an unsuccessful candidate for election in 1908, but was elected as a Republican to the Sixty-second and to the three succeeding Congresses.
+A candidate from Pennsylvania's 10th congressional district, Farr was an unsuccessful candidate for election in 1908, but was elected as a Republican to the Sixty-second and to the three succeeding Congresses.
 He successfully contested the election of Patrick McLane to the Sixty-sixth Congress, though his success came almost at the end of McLane's term.
 He was an unsuccessful candidate for renomination in 1920, 1930, and 1932.

-He resumed the real estate business in Scranton, where he died, aged 76, after suffering a heart attack.
-Interred in Shady Lane Cemetery in Chinchilla, Pennsylvania.